Skip to content

 Fix: Re-instrument to working length, re-obturate

-Prevention: Verify working length before obturation; confirm cone fit at WL
+Prevention: Working length is verified before obturation; cone fit at WL is confirmed

 Overfill / Extrusion